eggjs/egg-ts-helper/README.md

 }
 ```

-and don't forget to declare IModel to egg.
+And don't forget to declare a interface `IModel` in egg declaration.

 ```typescript
 // typings/index.d.ts